v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 21. You should now verify that the record has been updated in the Service Desk Requests list in the IT Services site.
 Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll down through the list and verify the record has been updated.

-22. Switch back to the **App – Power Apps** tab in your browser.
+22. Switch back to the **Power Apps** tab in your browser.
 The app should still be running in preview mode; if not, press **F5** on your keyboard to run the app.

 23. You should still be on the **Details** screen for the record that you just updated.
 Select the **left arrow (&lt;)** that appears at the top of the form.
 This will return you to the browse screen for the app.
 ‎